Introduction

 Future trends in vendor payment automation

-- AI approvals: AI will be used to validate and route invoices automatically.
-It'll also be able to resolve exceptions, freeing up your team to focus on more complex cases.
+- AI approvals: AI will validate and route invoices automatically, resolve exceptions, and free up finance teams to focus on complex cases.

-- API-based payment scheduling: OCR and AI will be used to populate invoice data, perform PO matching, and even push scheduled payments through ERP or payment gateways.
+- API-based payment scheduling: OCR and AI will populate invoice data, perform PO matching, and push scheduled payments through ERP or payment gateways automatically.

 Why Xflow is the best choice for scalable, compliant vendor payment infrastructure